 In these kinds of attacks, the gun is not necessarily the first thing you should be worrying about; what you need is specific training in close quarters defense.
 Learning what to do when your threat is within two arm’s reach is very different from what you do when your attacker is beyond that distance, and those skills should be part of your complete defensive preparation.

 Let this be your motivation to sign up for a class!
 Where should you go to get these skills?
-I recommend three sources:
+I recommend two sources:

 – The acknowledged expert in this area is Craig Douglas at Shivworks; he’s one of the few teachers who is respected in all quarters of the defensive training world.
 His ECQC (Extreme Close Quarter Concepts) is the class to take.

 Both of these courses are superb and you can’t go wrong with either one.
-You’ll find both being offered at various places around the country in 2014.
+You’ll find both being offered at various places around the country.

 -=[ Grant ]=-